ditabase/dit-cli/README.md

 ## dit quickstart

 To start, you'll need a dit.
-You can see examples in [examples](https://github.com/isaiahshiner/dit-cli/tree/master/examples).
+You can see some examples [here](https://github.com/isaiahshiner/dit-cli/tree/master/examples).
 There is also a dedicated [repository](https://github.com/isaiahshiner/dits) for useful dit classes.

 Let's make a simple dit, `name.dit`: